2019 BAME Prize Shortlist

-The shortlist will be announced on the 13th August 2019, and the winner on 10th September 2019 at a prize ceremony in London.
+The winner will be announced on 10th September 2019 at a prize ceremony in London.

 50 Rose Tower